 Major Requirements (53 credits)

-- The Exercise Science program sequecing schedule is available online at http://www.unf.edu/brooks/ movement_science/exercise_science.aspx
+The Exercise Science program sequencing schedule is available online on the

 HSC4615L Lab Meth Ex Phys Hlth Sci (1 Credit)

 PET3768C Exercise Instruction (3 Credits)